GemCopeland/personal-website/src/pages/home.md

   Last updated: 04.2021
 ---

-Interdependent digital designer based in London.
+Interdependent digital designer.

-Member of [Common Knowledge](http://commonknowledge.coop), a worker cooperative that designs digital tools for and with grassroots activists.
+Member of [Common Knowledge](http://commonknowledge.coop), a worker cooperative that works with organisers and communities to design digital tools that make radical change possible.

-Part of the [Designers + Cultural Workers](https://twitter.com/UVW_DCW) branch of United Voices of the World.
+Part of the [Designers + Cultural Workers](https://twitter.com/UVW_DCW) branch of the grassroots trade union United Voices of the World.

-Interested in developing new models for living and working collaboratively, imagining post-precarious futures, exploring self-organising systems, and understanding how digital technology can support these practices.
+Interested in developing new models for living and working collaboratively, imagining post-precarious futures, building communities, and understanding how digital technology can support these practices.